Seed Storage Ideas for the Home Gardener

 What is the Best Way to Store Seeds

-Do seeds need to be stored in the freezer or refrigerator?
-No, they don’t.
-I see this all the time on gardening forums… seed vaults store seeds at freezing temperatures, so seeds should be stored in the freezer.
-Yes, but seed vaults are highly regulated and they aren’t at all like a home freezer or refrigerator that is opened and closed umpteen times a day.
+Do seeds need to be stored in the freezer or refrigerator, as is often mentioned on garden forums?
+No, they don’t!
+Because seed vaults store seeds at freezing temperatures, it is assumed that seeds should be stored in the freezer.
+However, seed vaults are highly regulated and aren’t at all like a home freezer or refrigerator that is opened and closed umpteen times a day!

-We’ll cover various seed storage containers below.
-Here’s a great tip: Silica gel packets (those little packets that come in pill bottles and other stuff) work really well to help with moisture control.
-I just toss a few in my seed storage box and change them out every so often.
+Here’s a great tip:Ā Silica gel packets (those little packets that come in pill bottles and other stuff) work really well to help with moisture control!
+Just toss a few in the seed storage box and change them out every so often.

 How Long Can Seeds Be Stored